truenas/middleware/docs/developer/index.rst

 to go to the
 `FreeBSD Foundation <www.freebsdfoundation.org/donate/>`__.
 Everything that makes FreeBSD better makes FreeNAS better as well, and by donating to FreeBSD directly you help out the entire community, not just FreeNAS.
-Donations to the FreeBSD foundation are also tax-deductible in the United States!
+The FreeBSD Foundation is a 501(c) organization, so donations to the FreeBSD Foundation may be tax-deductible in the United States.

 iXsystems, the sponsors of FreeNAS, offer the
 `TrueNAS Unified Storage Appliance <ixsystems.com/truenas>`__,